syedmahadhi/ATM-sanitising-and-Informating-System/README.md

 # ATM-sanitising-and-Informating-System

-for thiw you need python, qrcode, opencv, text to speach, RaspberryPi, webbrowser, Picamera, RPLCD, mlx90614
+for this you need python, qrcode, opencv, text to speach, RaspberryPi, webbrowser, Picamera, RPLCD, mlx90614, html, css